PandoraMedia/scooch/docs/getting_started/existing_codebase.rst

 Scooch will create a derived class that has :code:`arg1` and :code:`arg2` as configurable parameters, with a default value of :code:`5` for :code:`arg2`.
 The derived class will take a Scooch :code:`Config` dictionary in the constructor argument, like any other Scooch :code:`Configurable`.

-Note that scooch will prefix :code:`Sch` to the class name to differentiate it from the non-configurable version of the class.
-For example, in your scooch :code:`config.yaml` file, the type of the configurized class above will be :code:`SchPreexistingClass`
+Note that scooch will prefix :code:`Scooch` to the class name to differentiate it from the non-configurable version of the class.
+For example, in your scooch :code:`config.yaml` file, the type of the configurized class above will be :code:`ScoochPreexistingClass`

 You can also add a class to an existing Scooch :code:`Configurable` hierarchy, by specifying a :code:`base_class` that is also a :code:`Configurable`.